-- 1 Review the audited and unaudited accounts of the Company.
-It is also responsible for overseeing the Company's longterm strategy and risks - 2 Consider reports from the Internal Auditor and making recommendations to the Board on the internal control framework. - 3 Review and monitor the Company's strategic plan to ensure viability and appropriate milestones. - 4 Consider the viability of all major strategic initiatives and investments. - Review and monitor the Company's strategic plan to ensure viability and appropriate milestones. - 6 Consider the viability of all major strategic initiatives and investments. - 7 Monitor changes and trends in the business environment. - 8 Review the adequacy and effectiveness of risk management and controls - Evaluate and Assess the Company's risk management framework, including Management's process for the 9 identification, prevention and reporting of significant risks. - Review the Company's compliance level with laws and regulatory requirements that may impact the Company's risk 10 - Review the policy framework and ensure that the appropriate policies are in place.
-11 - 12 To drive engagements with key stakeholders - 13 Perform such other duties and responsibilities delegated to the Committee by the Board. - Develop the Company's Corporate Social Responsibility policy.
-14 - 15 Constructively challenge Management's assumptions and contribute to the development of the Group's strategy and performance objectives. - 16 Understand, identify and discuss with management the key issues, assumptions, risks and opportunities relating to the development and implementation of the Company's strategic thrusts. - 17 Arrange an annual strategy retreat for the Board and management, ensuring that the Board retains sufficient knowledge of BPN's businesses in order to provide strategic input and identify any critical strategic discontinuities in management's assumptions and planning premises. - 18 Review the resources made available by Management including business plans and financial, operational and human resources required to implement the agreed strategy. - Critically evaluate and make recommendations to the Board for approval of BPN's business strategy, at least annually.
-19 - 20 Periodically engage Management on informal dialogue and act as a sounding Board on strategic issues. - 21 Regularly review strategic planning and implementation monitoring process. - 22 Review and make recommendations to the Board for the approval of the Group's organizational structure and any proposed amendments.
+- 9 Evaluate and Assess the Company's risk management framework, including Management's process for the identification, prevention and reporting of significant risks. - 10 Review the Company's compliance level with laws and regulatory requirements that may impact the Company's risk profile. - 11 Review the policy framework and ensure that the appropriate policies are in place. - 12 To drive engagements with key stakeholders - 13 Perform such other duties and responsibilities delegated to the Committee by the Board. - 14 Develop the Company's Corporate Social Responsibility policy. - 15 Constructively challenge Management's assumptions and contribute to the development of the Group's strategy and performance objectives. - 16 Understand, identify and discuss with management the key issues, assumptions, risks and opportunities relating to the development and implementation of the Company's strategic thrusts. - 17 Arrange an annual strategy retreat for the Board and management, ensuring that the Board retains sufficient knowledge of BPN's businesses in order to provide strategic input and identify any critical strategic discontinuities in management's assumptions and planning premises. - 18 Review the resources made available by Management including business plans and financial, operational and human resources required to implement the agreed strategy. - 19 Critically evaluate and make recommendations to the Board for approval of BPN's business strategy, at least annually. - 20 Periodically engage Management on informal dialogue and act as a sounding Board on strategic issues. - 21 Regularly review strategic planning and implementation monitoring process. - 22 Review and make recommendations to the Board for the approval of the Group's organizational structure and any proposed amendments.

-The The Schedule of attendance at the meetings of the Committee for the year isdetailed below:
+The schedule of attendance at the meetings of the Committee for the year are detailed below:

-S/ N Name 17- Jan-24 22- Mar-24 16- Jul-24 17- Oct-23 No. (4)
+S/N Name 17-Jan-24 22-Mar-24 16-Jul-24 17-Oct-23 No. (4)

 1 Dr. Ogechi Iheanacho Р Р Р Р 4

 2 Mr. Adekunle Olowokande Р Р Р Р 4

 3 Mrs. Erejuwa Gbadebo Р Р Р Р 4